fheinz/Blinkenlights/README.md

 The WebApp allows you to interact with the display from your browser.
 Two
 caveats:

-* it requires Chrome, because other browsers don't support WebSerial (yet?)
+* it requires a browser with WebSerial support.
+Chrome works, and so should Edge and Opera, but I haven't tested them.
 * it won't work if you just load Webapp/index.html from the disk: WebSerial will not get access to the port unless the page has been loaded over HTTP.